 The Huawei P30 and P30 Pro have the same Kirin 980 processor but the Pro model offers more RAM, at 8GB compared to 6GB and a larger battery capacity.
 The P30 has a 3650mAh battery, while the P30 Pro has a 4200mAh battery.

 The Pro model also comes in three storage capacities of 128GB, 256GB and 512GB, while the standard P30 only comes in 128GB.
 Both support Huawei's Nano Memory card for storage expansion up to 256GB.

 Conclusion and price

-It's safe to assume the Huawei P30 Pro will be superior to the P30.
-This superiority is likely to come in the form of a more advanced camera system, more RAM, a larger battery capacity, a larger display and an extra finish option.
+The Huawei P30 Pro is superior to the P30.
+This superiority comes in the form of a more advanced camera system, more RAM, a larger battery capacity and a larger display.